By Imelda Argel

-Ex Gov. Ma.
-Zita “Ching” Claustro Valera treated Raffy Faustino Fajardo and me for dinner and overnight stay at her residence then, to an overnight “barkada package” at the Nurture Wellness Center in Tagaytay City.
-Another UP Law classmate, Josie Paredes Miranda missed the occasion because of “apos”-tolic work but had lunch with her and Nesty, her husband upon our return to Manila.
+Former Governor Ma.
+Zita “Ching” Claustro Valera treated Raffy Faustino Fajardo and me to dinner and overnight stay at her residence then, to an overnight “barkada package” at the Nurture Wellness Center in Tagaytay City.

 I visited my first employer, Atty Estelito “Titong” Mendoza.
 He was the Solicitor General of the Philippine government for 20 years.
 Returning to private legal practice later, he has successfully defended high profile cases.
 At age 87, he still wins his court appearances.

 My last employment was at Eisenberg.
-The reunion came as a surprise.
 Many of the original staff of 25, now reside in the different countries worldwide and reconnected through Facebook.
 Before returning to Sydney, I visited Eli Levin, age 82.
-Fondly referred to as the “Father of the LRT.”
-(Light Railway Transit), he was the Managing Director of the Eisenberg Group.
-His Jewish generosity provided 6-month salary bonuses when our bid for the“The LRT I” won.
-Five months later he left peacefully forever in his sleep.
+Fondly referred to as the “Father of the LRT” (Light Railway Transit), he was the Managing Director of the Eisenberg Group.
+Five months, later he left peacefully in his sleep.

 Fiji and Vanuatu

 In June, Manny and I visited Fiji and Vanuatu.
 We could not go wrong with the package deal on a waterfront resort in Fiji.
 Included were 10 hours of massage with facial over a week, Indian cuisine cooking classes, flower arrangement, napkin folding, tie-dyeing, nightly entertainment and many others.